Stefan Ilić

-Stefan Ilić (Стефан Илић; born 7 April 1995) is a Serbian professional footballer who last played as a forward for Indian club Mohammedan Sporting.
+Stefan Ilić (Стефан Илић; born 7 April 1995) is a Serbian professional footballer who plays as a forward for Sloboda Grbice.

 Club career

 He represented the Serbia U-20 team, that took part in the Youth World Cup 2015.
 Serbia finished as the champion of the Championship that season.
 He also played for the heavyweight Serbian Club Red Star Belgrade.
 In the 2020–21 season, he joined and appeared with Serbian first division club OFK Bačka.

 In June 2021, he moved to India and signed with I-League side Mohammedan Sporting for their 2021–22 season.
 He was part of the team's 2021 Durand Cup campaign, in which he appeared in all the matches, and reached to the final, defeating FC Bengaluru United 4–2.
 On 3 October 2021, they lost the title winning match 1–0 to ISL side FC Goa.

-Ilić also appeared in the 2021–22 Calcutta Premier Division league, in which Mohammedan reached to the final, defeating United SC 1–0.
+Ilić also appeared in the 2021 CFL Premier Division league, in which Mohammedan reached to the final, defeating United SC 1–0.